PS27/25 – Future banking data review: Deletion of reporting templates

 Implementation Timeline

-Final rules take effect: 31 December 2025 (in time for the Q4 reporting date)
+The new rules take effect on 31 December 2025 (in time for the Q4 reporting reference date)

 This tight timeframe means banks will need to review and update their reporting processes quickly.